Chord types

 Six- and seven-note chords

-In this category we found the eleventh and thirteenth chords:
+In this category we find the eleventh and thirteenth chords:

 Six- and seven-note chords are often played as polychords, meaning that they are divided into two smaller ones for each hand to play.